What is a Service Level Agreement?

 You might have one customer, but provide one service with different service levels within the organisation(s).

-But it really depends what the contract says.
+But it really depends on what the contract says.

 Is Service Level Compensation a penalty and not enforceable?